processone/docs.ejabberd.im/content/admin/configuration/listen-options.md

 	`openssl dhparam -out dh.pem 2048`.
 If this option is not specified, default parameters will be used, which might not provide the same level of security as using custom parameters.

+## global_routes

+*true | false*

+This option emulates legacy behaviour which registers all routes defined in `hosts` on a component connected.
+This behaviour is considered harmful in the case when it's desired to multiplex different components on the same port, so, to disable it, set `global_routes` to `false`.

+The default value is `true`,
+e.g. legacy behaviour is emulated: the only reason for this is to maintain backward compatibility with existing deployments.

 ## hosts